-Examples of some common plain English translations can be seen in Table 1.
+Examples of some common plain English translations can be seen above in Table 1.

-Examples of some common plain English translations for waste industry terms are included in Table 2
+Examples of some common plain English translations for waste industry terms are included above in Table 2

 This is perhaps the most challenging aspect of writing for readability.
 It’s also the most critical factor when writing for readability.
 Regardless of print and design, written words are the building blocks of readability.
 Our choice of words determines how well our audiences understand what we are asking them to do.

 We need to write for our readers, not for ourselves.
 We need to know our readers.
 The best way to make sure you take a reader-centered approach is to get help directly from our intended readers on what to say and how to say it.
 Then we can test the material by getting reactions directly from our readers.

 Clear and effective written material attracts attention, holds attention, helps people understand the material and helps move them to action.

 There are two popular readability indexes available that evaluate how “readable” a body of text is.